mozilla/firefox-browser-architecture/README.md

 ## Posts

+We typically send our newsletters to [firefox-dev](https://www.mozilla.org/en-US/about/forums/#firefox-dev).

-* [Browser Architecture Update](posts/2017-07-27-browser-architecture-update.md) is the first of our newsletters, sent to [firefox-dev](https://www.mozilla.org/en-US/about/forums/#firefox-dev) to keep everyone in the loop.
+* [Browser Architecture Update](posts/2017-07-27-browser-architecture-update.md) is the first of our newsletters introducing our work. [[mailing-list-post](https://groups.google.com/forum/#!msg/firefox-dev/ueRILL2ppac/RxR9lLPkAwAJ)]
+* [Browser Architecture Newsletter #2](posts/2017-07-27-browser-architecture-update.md) is a follow-up with updates on XBL Conversion, Storage and Sync and Workflow Improvments [[mailing-list-post](https://groups.google.com/forum/#!topic/firefox-dev/Rc2w2a9e8HQ)]